Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9253_samd51.md

 1. Refer to the EtherCAT **MPLAB® Harmony Software Setup** https://github.com/Microchip-MPLAB-Harmony/ethercat/wiki/create-your-first-ethercat-application details to create a EtherCAT project.

-2. The following Project Graph diagram shows the required Harmony components those are included for the present EtherCAT application for the EVB_LAN9253_SAMD51.
+2. The following Project Graph diagram shows the required Harmony components those are included for the present EtherCAT application for the EVB_LAN9253_SAMD51 board.

     ![ethercat_mhc_image](images/ethercat_project_lan9253.png)

 3. Click on the EtherCAT Stack in the Project Graph window.
 In the Configuration window,
-    * The **Slave Stack source directory path** points to the folder that contains the files generated by the SSC tool.
+    * The **Slave Stack source directory path** should point to the folder that contains the files generated by the SSC tool.
     * **Enable FoE** checkbox enables **File over EtherCAT** feature.

     ![ethercat_mhc_image](images/ethercat_slave_object_configuration_lan9253.png)

 4. Click on **LAN9253** component from the project graph.
-    * **EtherCAT Interrupt Priority Level** :- This is the range, equal to or more than this value, all the interrupts will be disabled during EtherCAT interrupt handler in process.
+    * **EtherCAT Interrupt Priority Level** :- This defines a interrupt priority range.
+All application interrupts whose priority is more than or equal to this level will be disabled during an EtherCAT interrupt service routine execution.
     * Following table maps EtherCAT interrupt name with respective peripheral channel selection. **EIC interrupt handler and the SPI chip select Configuration for EVB_LAN9253_SAMD51**

         | Interrupt  Name   |   EIC Channel  |